-This is my most recent collection of poems (IDP).
+This is perhaps my most personal collection of poems (IDP).
 People have said lovely things about it.
-You can read some samples here, and also order it: http://www.indigodreams.co.uk/roselle-angwin-love/4562168334
+You can buy it here.

 Need a shot of inspiration?
+Want to work with me over 300+ pages?
 Christmas/birthday present for a writer?
 This book is a much-acclaimed hands-on collection of my workshops, basically, with a number of contributions by other writers working in similar fields.
 Approx. 350pp.

 ‘I have read many books about approaches to writing and when Writing the Bright Moment was first published in 2005 I immediately ordered a copy.
 It’s been with me everywhere since then as I have moved around the country a bit.
 Now I’m settled somewhere else and I often go back, deep into its pages.
 It’s not only about writing; it’s about living the writing from all kinds of directions – mind, body, spirit, elements and so forth.
 I’m thrilled to see it back in print!’
 (Comment on my blog from JS)

 There are a few excerpts from journal and magazine reviews on Amazon.
-This is one that’s just come my way: ‘”Writing the Bright Moment” is one of the best purchases I have ever made.
+These are some words that have just come my way: ‘”Writing the Bright Moment” is one of the best purchases I have ever made.
 Everlastingly inspiring.’

 Someone else told me that when they moved to their houseboat, they got rid of all creative writing books (even Natalie Goldberg, gasp of horror!) – except this one…